 You are in Italy, so you shouldn't really worry about food!

 Italy's fame about food comes mostly from its southern regions, with Campania within its bests, thanks to Naples' specials like the tasty pizza, the aromatic espresso coffee, many traditional pastries and much more.
-You can find all of those here, together with more typical products which vary from town to town; from Amalfi's peculiar lemons, used for sweets, liquors and even lemon-flavored pasta, to Agerola's outstanding mozzarellas, Cetara's anchovies extract and so on.
+You can find all of those here on the Coast, together with more typical products which vary from town to town; from Amalfi's peculiar lemons, used for sweets, liquors and even lemon-flavored pasta, to Agerola's outstanding mozzarellas, Cetara's anchovy sauce and so on.

 On our full day trips, we have the chance to taste some of these at the reached locality, by having an energy-giving lunch at a typical restaurant recommended by us (not included in the tour price).
 If you prefer to have a shorter break or a cheaper option, you can also choose to just have some snacks on the go, or to bring your own packed meal.

 Pre-payments and deposits can be made by either bank transfer (at least one week in advance) or PayPal.

 You can also pay on the tour/rental day, by cash or card (Visa, Mastercard, American Express, Maestro or VPay), just please let us know in advance, so we'll bring along the mobile POS device (in some places the device might have no connection; in this case, and if there is no possibility to try in a different place, payment will have to be made by cash or PayPal by the end of the rental/tour).